TimeTap23/kolekt/docs/deployment/DEPLOYMENT_SUMMARY.md

 4. **Set up monitoring** and alerts
 5. **Go live** with production deployment

-**ThreadStorm is now a fully-featured, production-ready application!** 🎉
+**Kolekt is now a fully-featured, production-ready application!** 🎉